lemuelkumarga/titanic/README.md

 </div>

-Typically, we would expect that the more family members there is in Titanic, the less likely an individual will survive.
-This is because individuals would likely go into lifeboats with their family members, making it harder to find space in the lifeboats.
+Typically, we would expect that the more family members, the more spaces the family unit would need in the lifeboat, hence reducing the survival probability of each member as a whole.

-However, contrary to expectations, the data shows that the larger the family size (individual + siblings/spouses + parent/children), the more likely an individual is likely to survive:
+However, contrary to expectations, the data shows that the larger the
+<a data-toggle="popover" title="Family Size" data-content="The number of family members on board the Titanic, including the passenger.
+Examples of family members include spouses, siblings, parents and children.">family
+size</a>, the more likely an individual will survive:

 ``` r
 appendFamilySize <- function(data) {